Howard University Multicultural Media Academy in partnership with the Dow Jones News Fund

 Youth Caregivers: Teens Balance New Beginnings With End-of-Life Care

-More teenagers are becoming caregivers for sick or elderly parents as professional in-home care costs costs increase
+More teenagers are becoming caregivers for sick or elderly parents as professional in-home care costs increase

 Mikayla Alexis of Bowie, Maryland, wakes up early to brush her grandmother’s hair.
 (Photo: Mikayla Alexis)